alf-tool/alf-doc/pages/alf-in-ruby.md

 virtually denotes, but according to the relational expression it captures and the datasources it is attached to.

-`Relvar` instances are obtained through `Alf.relvar` and have an object-oriented API very similar to the one of `Relation`.
+As `Relvar` instances are attached to particular data sources, they can only be obtained in the context of at least one database connection (see next section).
+Once obtained, they have an object-oriented API very similar to the one of `Relation`.
 A few differences and additional methods though:

 ```
 require 'alf'
 require 'sqlite3'

+# See next section about this
+Alf.connect("sap.sqlite3") do |conn|

+  # Get a relvar, but remember that you can no longer use it when
+  # the connection has been closed!
-relv = Alf.relvar("sap.sqlite3") do
+  relv = conn.relvar do
     restrict(suppliers, city: 'London')
   end

   # Returns the set of tuples as a Relation
   relv.value

   # algebra
   relv.project([:sid])  # returns another relvar, no actual computation

   # update (VERY experimental, use with care, especially on virtual relvars)
   relv.delete(predicate)
   relv.insert(tuples)
   relv.upsert(tuples)
   relv.update(updating, predicate)
   relv.affect(relation)

   # locking (even more experimental)
   relv.lock{
     # executes the block with a lock on all underlying base relvars
   }

+end
 ```

 ## Lower-level connection API

-When building more complex software, `Alf`'s facade API is simply not enough.
-The following example shows how to hack with lower-level `Alf::Database` and `Alf::Database::Connection` objects:
+When using relvars instead of relations and when building more complex software, `Alf`'s facade API is simply not enough.
+The following example shows more about hacking with lower-level `Alf::Database` and `Alf::Database::Connection` objects:

 ```